 2. Selective Picking

-Selective focus on the candidates resume will help you weigh out options in case your hands are full with more options than you require.
-By selective focus we mean specific focus on the candidate’s forte in relevance to the job.
+Selective focus on the candidate’s resume will help you weigh out options in case your hands are full with more options than you require.
+By selective focus, we mean a specific focus on the candidate’s forte in relevance to the job.
 If you are hiring for a technical profile, consult with your technical manager regarding this.
-You can also take help from them in case you need to do screening test.
+You can also take help from them in case you need to do a screening test.
 Clear communication in both the ends is the key.
-Once again, your own understanding about the requirement will determine the type of candidates you will hire, so be very clear on that part of the agenda.
+Once again, your own understanding of the requirement will determine the type of candidates you will hire, so be very clear on that part of the agenda.